beansai/beans-tutorials/beans-route/get-route-paths/README.md

 ![Stops](images/stops.png)

-Here's an example of how to get a path of route.
+Here's an example of how to get a route's paths.

 ## Table of contents